cassiabitencourt/Analysing-Target-Capture--NIF/README.md

-# Analysing Target-Capture [Campos-Rupestres: Newton International Fellowship Project]
+# Phylogenomics of Campos-Rupestres [Newton International Fellowship Project]
-It is a pipeline for analysing target capture data [Angiosperms 353 genes].
-This is part of a Newton International Fellowship project about 'Biodiversity Loss of Campos Rupestres'.
+This is a workflow designed to process and analyse next-generation sequencing (NGS) data in cluster environments.
+It has been specifically developed to analyse target capture data using the Angiosperms 353 bait set for six distinct lineages that are well diversified across the Campos Rupestres in eastern Brazil.
+This project outcome is related to the 'Biodiversity Loss of Campos Rupestres' project, which was funded through the Royal Society Newton International Fellowship program.